-The City of Glendale has imposed a rent freeze which will force 323.APARTMENTS to raise rents, since our average historical rent increases were lower than rent control.
+The City of Glendale has imposed a rent freeze which will force 323.APARTMENTS to raise rents, since our average historical self-imposed rent increases were actually lower than rent control.
 This ordinance will adversely impact all 323.APARTMENTS residents who reside in Glendale.
 Here are the details...

 On November 27, 2018, the Glendale City Council adopted an ordinance imposing a 60-day rent freeze.
 The ordinance was imposed by 4 council members who reversed the overwhelming wishes of voters from California's 40 million population, Glendale's 200,000 residents, and the Governor office.
 Even though voters had disproportionately voted in favor of free open market rents and against pricing controls, 4 council members chose to administratively override the wishes of millions of people.

 This decision effectively means 323.APARTMENTS will be forced to raise rents due to government mandate.
 Historical overall average rent increases at 323.APARTMENTS had been 2% when calculated over the total average duration of occupancy.
 This policy was based on free market pricing such that weak economic conditions would result in no rent increases and strong economic conditions would result in higher rent increases based on jobs data, CPI data, and payroll data.
 Our previous policy allowed households to weather weak economic conditions while remaining in their apartments.
 However, because of the proposed government mandate, 323.APARTMENTS will be forced to increase rents at a higher rate of 5% every year regardless of market conditions because it will no longer have the advantage of fluctuating its rents to match economic conditions.
 This means 323.APARTMENTS will be forced to raise rents during weak market conditions thereby forcing some residents to leave their homes.
 The following are details about the rent freeze...

 For rental agreements started before Sep18, 2018: